Cog-Creators/Red-DiscordBot/docs/framework_commands.rst

 Commands Package
 ================

-This package acts almost identically to ``discord.ext.commands``; i.e. they both have the same attributes.
+This package acts almost identically to :doc:`discord.ext.commands <dpy:ext/commands/api>`; i.e.
+they both have the same attributes.
 Some of these attributes, however, have been slightly modified, as outlined below.

 .. autofunction:: redbot.core.commands.command